blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 **Steps**:

-* Once you have received the funds in Kraken, navigate to 'Trade', select 'New Order', and input the amount of Bitcoin (XBT/BTC) you want to sell for EUR and create a sell order.
+* Once you have received the funds in Kraken, navigate to `Trade`, select `New Order`, and input the amount of Bitcoin (XBT/BTC) you want to sell for EUR and create a sell order.
 * Wait for the transaction to clear.
 This shouldn't take longer than an hour.
 If the order fails you may have to cancel and try again.

 ---